 1/4 pound chopped carrots

 For dogs, I add in 1 pound of chopped sweet potatoes and 1 pound of chopped carrots instead of 1/4 pound.

-To store this yummy pet food just scoop into freezable containers or quart size zip-lock freezer bags and presto!
-Do not toss the liquid as cats need an ample amount of liquid in their food to keep them free from UTI’s and other health issues.
-I keep about a week worth of food in the fridge and the rest gets frozen.
+To store this yummy pet food, just scoop it into freezable containers or quart-size zip-lock freezer bags, and presto!
+Do not toss the liquid, as cats need an ample amount of liquid in their food to keep them free from UTIs and other health issues.
+I keep about a week worth of food in the fridge, and the rest gets frozen.
 To serve, leave the frozen container in the fridge overnight and serve the next day.
-To warm place bag or container inside a pan with warm water since animals should never have cold or hot food.
+To warm, place the bag or container inside a pan with warm water since animals should never have cold or hot food.
 Lukewarm is just about right for both cats and dogs.

 So why all the fuss about making my own cat/dog food?
-Well for starters when we lived abroad we never ever, ever purchased pet food.
-Our dog (half Siberian Husky/half wolf) and our 8 cats ate wet food we prepared each week for them.
-My mom and dad would stew bones, chicken fat, livers, fish heads, carrot scraps, herbs and quinoa for the pets.
+Well, for starters, when we lived abroad, we never ever, ever purchased pet food.
+Our dog (half Siberian Husky/half wolf) and our eight cats ate wet food we prepared each week for them.
+My mom and dad would stew bones, chicken fat, livers, fish heads, carrot scraps, herbs, and quinoa for the pets.
 They ate their stew for years and never visited the vet once for sickness.
 They were healthy and beautiful.

 “Cats are obligate (strict) carnivores and are very different from dogs in their nutritional needs.
 What does it mean to be an ‘obligate carnivore’?
 It means that your cat was built to get her nutritional needs met by the consumption of a large amount of animal-based proteins (meat/organs) and derives much less nutritional support from plant-based proteins(grains/vegetables).
 It means that cats lack specific metabolic (enzymatic) pathways and cannot utilize plant proteins as efficiently as animal proteins.”
 Source